 GeneCards Summary for F5 Gene

 F5 (Coagulation Factor V) is a Protein Coding gene.
 Diseases associated with F5 include Factor V Deficiency and Thrombophilia Due To Activated Protein C Resistance.
-Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Transport to the Golgi and subsequent modification.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and copper ion binding.
 An important paralog of this gene is F8.

 UniProtKB/Swiss-Prot Summary for F5 Gene